Pratt & Whitney Aerospace Company Instigated Illegal No-Poach Agreement

-McCune Wright Arevalo, LLP, is bringing a class action against the co-conspirators involved in an illegal no-poach agreement instigated and enforced by Pratt & Whitney executives.
+McCune Law Group, is bringing a class action against the co-conspirators involved in an illegal no-poach agreement instigated and enforced by Pratt & Whitney executives.
 Between 2011 and 2019, Pratt & Whitney outsourced their aerospace engineering work to five outsourcing companies who each agreed not to hire each other’s current employees, preventing employee mobility and driving down wages.
 Maresh Patel, the Pratt & Whitney executive responsible for maintaining outsourcing relationships, proposed and enforced this agreement in order to keep labor costs down for their outsourcers and, therefore, keep price quotes down for outsourced work.
-If you were an aerospace engineering employee at any of the five companies who worked with Pratt & Whitney from 2011 to 2019, contact MWA today!
+If you were an aerospace engineering employee at any of the five companies who worked with Pratt & Whitney from 2011 to 2019, contact MLG today!

 Did you work for a company who provided aerospace engineering work for Pratt & Whitney from 2011-2019?

 Pratt & Whitney Allegedly Limited Outsourced Aerospace Employees’ Career Opportunities in No-Poach Agreement